What We Do

 DIAL 911 IN CASE OF EMERGENCY

 New Canaan Fire Department serves the residents and businesses of New Canaan by protecting lives and preserving property when incidents involving fire or smoke occur.
-The Fire Company also responds to various emergency situations including motor vehicle accidents, downed electrical wires, and hazardous odors, leaks, or spills.
+The Fire Department also responds to various emergency situations including motor vehicle accidents, downed electrical wires, and hazardous odors, leaks, or spills.

 In addition to fire-fighting activities, the Department participates in other events that help to improve the quality of life in our Town.
 These include Fire Safety Day, assisting the Chamber of Commerce in preparing and installing the Christmas lights in downtown, and promoting safety in standing by at the Fourth of July fireworks site.

 For further information about the Fire Department please visit the links below.

 Career staff: www.newcanaanfirefighters.com